adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ### Remember shielded transactions

 By default `zcashd` will not store information about your outgoing fully shielded transactions (z->z).
-By default, zec-qt-wallet will store outgoing transactions locally so that any shielded spends will appear in the transactions tab.
+If this option is selected, zec-qt-wallet will store outgoing transactions locally so that any shielded spends will appear in the transactions tab.
 If you do not wish these transactions to be saved by zec-qt-wallet simply toggle the option for **Remember shielded transactions**.
 At any point, you may clear your shielded transaction history locally by choosing the **Clear History** button (there is no way of recovering this data once cleared).

 ### Allow custom fees